 Resources & Facilities Heading link

-Located in the medical district of downtown Peoria, the University of Illinois College of Medicine Peoria (UICOMP) is one of four campuses that make up the largest public medical school in the U.S. We are home to a supportive and collaborative basic science research department with federally funded faculty members working in areas related to various human disorders, including cancer biology, neuroscience, pharmacology, and systems biology.
+Located in the medical district of downtown Peoria, the University of Illinois College of Medicine Peoria (UICOMP) is one of three campuses that make up the largest public medical school in the U.S. We are home to a supportive and collaborative basic science research department with federally funded faculty members working in areas related to various human disorders, including cancer biology, neuroscience, pharmacology, and systems biology.

 The College of Medicine in Peoria has ample laboratory space, including 25,000 square feet of office and laboratory bays located in the Cancer Research Center.
 This new research wing was completed in December of 2011 as part of a $13 million addition and renovation project as a result of public and private support to the University.